Metadata

 Distribution

-Type locality: Grotte de Thysville, a tributary of the Kwilu River, itself a tributary of the lower Zaire River, Democratic Republic of Congo, western Africa (05o15’S, 14o52’E).
+Type locality: Grande Grotte de Thysville, a tributary of the Kwilu River, itself a tributary of the lower Zaire River, Democratic Republic of Congo, western Africa (05o15’S, 14o52’E).
 This cave is now called Lukatu Cave (UNEP WCMC 2019).

 Recorded also from a further six sites in the same area: Grotte de Gaz (which has been quarried out of existence), Grotte de Nenga, Grotte de Kiasi, and three unnamed sites, B6c, B15, B20 (Heuts 1951; Heuts and Leleup 1954).
 Banister and Bailey (1979:210) recorded the species from "caves at Kanka near Mbanza-Ngungu (formerly Thysville), 05o18'S 14o50'E".
 Details of geology and other caves in the area are given by Quinif (1985).